GitLeeRepo/PythonNotes/PythonNotes.md

 ### Using the older % option

-Note as many options, for example, no comma thousand seperators.
+Not as many options, for example, no comma thousand seperators.

 ```python
 print("The correct answer is %d" % (42))